Ewenny Priory: History

-By the late 18th century, the Carne house was in a state of dereliction; John Byng the diarist described it as a “miserable mansion” following a visit in 1787.
+By the late 18th century, the Carne house was in a state of dereliction; John Byng the diarist described it as a "miserable mansion" following a visit in 1787.
 In 1803-1805 the Elizabethan house was demolished and a new Georgian building constructed by Richard Turbervill Picton.
 He was succeeded by his son Richard Turvervill Turbervill (died 1848), who was succeeded in turn by his brother Colonel Gervase Powell Turberville, who died childless c.1862.
 The estate then passed to his great-nephew Lieutenant-Colonel Thomas Picton-Warlow (died 1892), who changed his name to Thomas Picton-Turbervill in 1867 and from him passed down in the Picton-Turbervill family for several generations.

 J. M. W. Turner painted the priory during his third tour of Wales in 1795.

 The priory church and much of the complex is now in the care of Cadw.
 Ewenny Priory House and its gardens remain a private residence of the Picton-Turbervill family who also operate the house as a wedding venue.
 St Michael's Church continues to serve as the parish church for the village.
 The church underwent reconstruction in the early 21st century, including the installation of a glass screen designed by Alexander Beleschenko which divided it from the unused eastern part of the building.
+Since 2024, Cadw, who take care of the site, use the Welsh spelling Ewenni, in "Ewenni Priory", as part of an effort to standardise the names in both languages.